Rumelihisarı: Architecture

 The outer curtain walls of the fortress are 250 m long from north to south, and vary between 50 and 125 m long from east to west.
 The complex's total area is 31250 m2.

 The fortress had three main gates next to the main towers, one side gate and two secret gates for the arsenal and food cellars next to the southern tower.
 There were wooden houses for the soldiers and a small mosque, endowed by the Sultan at the time of construction.
 Only the minaret shaft remains of the original mosque, while the small masjid added in the mid-16th century has not survived.
 A new mosque has since been built in the grounds.
 Water was supplied to the fortress from a large cistern underneath the mosque and distributed through three wall-fountains, of which only one remains.
 Two inscriptive plaques are found attached to the walls.

 The fortress was initially called "Boğazkesen", literally meaning "Strait Cutter", referring to the Bosporus Strait.
 The name carries a secondary and more macabre meaning; as boğaz not only means strait but also "throat" in Turkish.

-It was later renamed as Rumelihisarı, which means "Fortress on the Land of the Romans", i.e. Byzantine Europe, or the Balkan peninsula.
+It was later renamed as Rumelihisarı, which means "Fortress on the Land of the Romans" or "Fortress of Europe", i.e. former territories of the Byzantine Europe conquered by the Ottomans, or the Balkan Peninsula.